History of Edo / Tokyo 江戸 東京 歴史

 1881 Nippon Railway is founded: Japan's first private railway company.

-1882, Japan's first zoological gardens are opened in Ueno
+1882, Japan's first zoological gardens are opened in Ueno.

-November 1884 The Chichibu Incident: disaffected agrarian workers from the Chichibu region in Saitama, near Tokyo, suffering from the heavy tax burden of the new Meiji regime, as well as depressed agricultural prices, enter Tokyo and fight with the Tokyo Metropolitan Police and the Imperial Japanese Army.
+November 1884 The Chichibu Incident: disaffected agrarian workers from the Chichibu region in Saitama, near Tokyo, suffering from the heavy tax burden of the new Meiji regime, as well as depressed agricultural prices, enter Tokyo and battle with the Tokyo Metropolitan Police and the Imperial Japanese Army.

 1885 Opening of the Shinagawa railway line between Shinagawa and Akabane, eventually to become the Yamanote Line.